No matter how much planning you do, it’s impossible to know everything before starting to travel.

 30. Sometimes the extra comfort or time saved is worth the extra money…no matter how hard you’re penny-pinching.

-31. Smart phones and data plans make travel ridiculously convenient (but less exciting and adventurous).
+31. Smartphones, data plans, and global pocket wifi hotspots make travel ridiculously convenient (but less exciting and adventurous).

 32. For cheap authentic food, look for where locals are eating (local markets are usually a safe bet).